gcant/pairwise-comparison-BP/README.md

-# linear-extension-MP
+# Belief propagation for permutations and partial orders
-message passing algorithm for linear extensions of a partial order
+Message passing algorithms for permutations and partial orders.

-requires fftw3
+Requires:<br>
+– fftw3<br>
+– openmp<br>
+– eigen3 (for arbitrary kernels only)<br>

+Make with `make all`.

+Interface with the libraries through python3 and networkx.